matrixinfer-ai/kthena/docs/matrixinfer/docs/user-guide/rate-limit.md

 - **Local Rate Limiting**: Enforces limits on a per-gateway-instance basis.
 It\'s simple to configure and effective for basic load protection.
 - **Global Rate Limiting**: Enforces a shared limit across all gateway instances, using a central store like Redis.
 This is ideal for providing consistent limits in a scaled-out environment.

-Limits can be based on the number of requests or the number of input/output tokens over a specific time window (second, minute, or hour).
+Limits are based on the number of input/output tokens over a specific time window (second, minute, hour, day, or month).

 ## Preparation

-Before diving into the rate-limiting configurations, let\'s set up the environment.
+Before diving into the rate-limiting configurations, let's set up the environment.
 All the configuration examples in this document can be found in the [examples/infer-gateway](https://github.com/matrixinfer-ai/matrixinfer/tree/main/examples/infer-gateway) directory of the MatrixInfer repository.

 ### Prerequisites